Rubenmp/fi-calculator/README.md

 # Financial Independence calculator

-This program shows a webview representing the stats that any person has to reach financial independence.
+[Webview](https://rubenmp.github.io/fi-calculator/) representing the stats that any person has to reach financial independence.

 **If you have any suggestion please create an [issue](https://github.com/Rubenmp/fi-calculator/issues)!**